 Note 1: Today, SCSI devices normally expect that a "termination voltage" will be supplied by the SCSI interface card.
 RamFAST does this; but, most other cards do not.
 If you have such a card and have a hard disk connected and working, then, there should be no problem-- either the hard disk is supplying the voltage or the card has been modified.
 Otherwise, be sure to obtain information on the needed modification.
 (For the Apple Hi-Speed SCSI card termination power mod, see the Hard Disk and SCSI FAQs in fil e Csa2HDNSCSI.txt.)
 Note 2: A version 1.01 ZipGS card needs to be upgraded to work with RamFAST.
 2- External CD-ROM disc drive which your SCSI card supports.
 The Apple Hi-Speed SCSI card is known to work with ...

-Apple CD-150

-Apple CD-SC+
+Apple CD-150 Apple CD-600i Apple CD-SC+ Pioneer DRM-600.

-Pi oneer DRM-600.

 The RamFAST is known to work with many drives, including any "SCSI Standard" drive and practically any NEC or Texel.
 Some specific models are ...

-Apple CD-150

-Apple CD-300

-Nec CDR-501

-Nec CDR-502 (reads CDs fine but the front bezel music playing controls don't work when connected to a RamFAST)
+Apple CD-150 Apple CD-300 Nec CDR38 Nec CDR25 Nec CDR74 Nec CDR84 Nec CDR-501 Nec CDR-502 (reads CDs fine but the front bezel music playing controls don't work when connected to a RamFAST) Philips CM425A Pioneer DM600 (which is a 6 disc CD changer) Pioneer DR-U06S (slot loading) Sony CDU8002 Sony CDU8003 Sony CDU555S Texel DM3X1S Texel DM3028 Texel DM5028 Toshiba 3401 Toshiba XM-3501 Toshiba XM640LB (40speed)